 Glenn Bunting is the Clinical Director of the Voice and Speech Laboratory and Chief of the Division of Speech-Language Pathology at Mass.
 Eye and Ear.
-With his graduate degree in communication sciences and disorders from Boston University, he has more than 38 years of clinical experience in evaluating and treating patients with a wide variety of voice disorders.
+With his graduate degree in communication sciences and disorders from Boston University, he has nearly 40 years of clinical experience in evaluating and treating patients with a wide variety of voice disorders.
 He was one of the founding clinicians of the Voice and Speech Laboratory in 1992, and has since guided the clinically specialized program to national recognition in the evaluation and treatment of patients with voice disorders.

 In addition to his clinical duties, Mr. Bunting has taught graduate level courses in voice disorders, neuromotor speech disorders, and laryngectomy rehabilitation at Boston University, Emerson College, and the MGH Institute of Health Professions.
 He was a member of the American Speech-Language-Hearing Association Voice Disorders steering committee for three years, during which time he co-authored several national clinical guideline documents related to endoscopic procedures and head and neck rehabilitation.